kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ### Extensibility use case

-A serverless is triggered by an event sent from  application.
+The Event sent from the application triggers serverless.

 * Get a channel when a subscription is created.
 If channel does not exist, create the channel.
 * Only create the channel when someone actually wants to consume events.